-As viewer content, you are able to choose a single high-resolution image, a set of images with or without thumbnails gallery or a 360-product view.
-There are many examples within the provided on this page to explore this functionality.
+As viewers' content, you can choose a single high-resolution image, a set of images with or without a thumbnail gallery, or a 360-product view.

 You can choose to load all images from a specified folder or provide a list of image paths from different folders.
-When choosing to load all images a specified folder, AJAX-ZOOM will add images uploaded later automatically.
-It will create the thumbnails instantly and when the user clicks on one of these, the image opens in AJAX-ZOOM viewer in a way you have specified it within the options of that particular extension.
+When choosing to load all images in a specified folder, AJAX-ZOOM will add images uploaded later automatically.
+It instantly creates all missing thumbnails, and when the user clicks on one of those, the image opens in the AJAX-ZOOM viewer in a way that you specify it within an option of that particular extension.

-By default, AJAX-ZOOM viewer loads then these high-resolution images progressively using the multi-scale technology with image tiles, so even ultra-high resolution images are viewable by your customers without the delay of having to wait for downloading the entire image data.
-However, you can also disable the multi-scale presentation with image tiles and load original source image on zoom or, depending on screen resolution and screen density, without being zoomed.
-In this case, a smaller representation of the large image as a whole will still load at first, giving the customer the ability to see it quickly in some detail.
+By default, AJAX-ZOOM viewer loads high-resolution images progressively using multi-scale technology with image tiles.
+That way, even ultra-high resolution images are viewable by your customers without the delay of having to wait for downloading the entire picture.
+However, you can also disable the multi-scale presentation that uses progressively loading image tiles and load the source image instead.
+However, a small representation of the large image as a whole will still load first, giving the customer the ability to see some details quickly.

-All these examples and additional AJAX-ZOOM extensions are included in the download.
+All examples and AJAX-ZOOM extensions are included in the download package.

 Open AJAX-ZOOM in a lightbox / modal window from a link (click event) within an iframe.

 The content can be a 360-degree product spin, 3D product view, a gallery or one plain image.
-The example uses Fancybox and Colorbox to illustrate the procedure.
+The example uses the new APP container, a Fancybox and the Colorbox jQuery extension to illustrate the procedure.

 Open AJAX-ZOOM player in a lightbox / modal window from a link (click event) as AJAX invoked content.

 The content can be a 360-degree product spin, 3D product view, a gallery or one flat image.
-The example uses Fancybox and Colorbox to illustrate the procedure.
+The example uses the new APP container, a Fancybox and the Colorbox jQuery extension to illustrate the procedure.

 An example of creating a responsive image grid gallery with thumbnails and show large images on click using AJAX-ZOOM.